letsdoitbycode/CleverNest/README.md

 ### Backend Functionalities

-- **Authentication & Authorization**: Manages secure login, registration, and session handling using JWT or OAuth.
+- **Authentication & Authorization**: Manages secure login, registration, and session handling.
 - **Course Management**: Handles creation, enrollment, and retrieval of course content from the database.
 - **Session Management**: Manages scheduling and execution of live tutoring sessions.
-- **Real-time Communication**: Facilitates live communication between tutors and students using WebSocket or similar technologies.

 ### APIs